DiyaK294/Bloom-Coffee-Roasters/README.md

-# ☕ BLOOM COFFEE ROASTERS Website
+# ☕ Bloom Coffee Roaster's Website

-Welcome to the official repository for **BLOOM COFFEE ROASTERS** — a modern, responsive website designed to showcase premium coffee, roastery services, and an engaging brand identity online.
+Welcome to the official repository for **Bloom Coffee Roaster** — a modern, responsive website designed to showcase premium coffee, roastery services, and an engaging brand identity online.

 This project highlights a **sleek design, mobile-first responsiveness, and SEO-optimized content**, making it ideal for small businesses in the coffee and hospitality sector.